AI in social and health services

 AI can be used to make predictions about anticipated events to support professionals’ decision-making.
 Predictions can help professionals to change treatment to prevent, for example, a decline in capacity or a fall.

-The project will gather experiences of implementing AI solutions in social and health services and, to some extent, of their use.
-The project will end in the summer of 2024.
+The project gathered experiences of implementing AI solutions in social and health services and, to some extent, of their use.
+The project ended in December 2024 and results will be published later in spring 2025.

 Project implemented by: